 On 24 June 2020, he celebrates his 250th birthday, an inventor who is as brilliant as he is risk-taking: Albrecht Ludwig Berblinger.
 Better known as “Schneider von Ulm”, he went down in history with his flight attempt in 1811.
 The anniversary celebrations under the title “Berblinger 2020” will not only pay tribute to his work, but will also focus on innovation, inventiveness, courage and an open urban society.

-The flight attempt of Berblinger (the tailor of Ulm) is known to every Ulmer today.
-However, another invention of the famous inventor is largely unknown: Albrecht Ludwig Berblinger developed movable prostheses for the injured soldiers of the Napoleonic Wars and thus invented the basic design for modern leg prostheses.
+Almost everyone today is familiar with Albrecht Ludwig Berlinger’s flight test.
+However, another invention by the famous inventor is largely unknown: Albrecht Ludwig Berblinger developed movable prostheses for the injured soldiers of the Napoleonic Wars and thus invented the basic design for modern leg prostheses.

-This medical-historical success story is the occasion for the Museum Ulm, in the context of the 250th anniversary of Berblinger’s birth, to devote itself to the complementation, imitation and improvement of human nature, the desirable body and the artificial human being in an exhibition on the history of art, culture and technology.
+This medical-historical success story is the occasion for the Museum Ulm, in the context of the 250th anniversary of the birth of Albrecht Ludwig Berblinger, to devote itself to the complementation, imitation and improvement of human nature, the desirable body and the artificial human being in an exhibition on the history of art, culture and technology.

 Historical prostheses and pictorial representations of their applications are juxtaposed with contemporary interpretations and visions of overcoming our physiological limitations through scientific, technological and design disciplines.

 In the face of technological progress, current contemporary artistic positions also reflect prosthetics up to the cyborg; the exhibition presents works by: